ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

-This can used to fit biplane or multi-plane SMLM data, as well as single plane data.
+This can used to fit biplane or multi-plane SMLM data.
 It includes the ability to analyze data from a sCMOS camera.
 It uses the fitting approach of spliner (i.e. c-splines) adapted for multi-plane imaging.

 If you want to use it to analyze data that is not from an sCMOS camera then the likely easiest thing to do is create a dummy calibration